 Manufacturers prefer to use no-flow prepreg as the typical material for bonding flex and rigid material.It is most common in standard FR4 or Polyimide material.
 Depending on the application, a manufacturer may attach stiffeners to only one side or to both sides of the flex PCB.
 When attaching stiffeners to both sides, Rush PCB recommends a review by the designer to avoid complications at PCB assembly stages.

 A single flex circuit design may require multiple stiffener thicknesses.
 This type of design has some limitations, and may need a thorough review of the PCB supplier for their capabilities.

 Strain Relief for Stiffeners

-Although designers add stiffeners to certain areas of a flex circuit to relieve the strain on the flexing part, the stiffener itself may need strain relieving, especially where the circuit extends beyond the stiffener.
-Rush PCB recommends filleting the transient edge with a resilient adhesive or epoxy for relieving such strains.
+Although designers add stiffeners to certain areas of a flex circuit to relieve the strain on the flexing part, the stiffener itself may need strain relieving.
+It’s needed more specifically where the circuit extends beyond the stiffener.
+Rush PCB recommends filleting the transient edge with a resilient adhesive or epoxy.
+They can better relief such strains.
 Providing strain relief at the edge of a stiffener helps to prevent stress risers from occurring at transition areas such as from the flex to the rigid.

 Stiffening some part of a highly flexible circuit may seem contrary to its functionality.
 However, the ability to do so helps the durability and reliability of the fragile circuit in many ways.
-Rush PCB recommends that designers use a stiffener mainly to relieve the strain on the flex circuit at a specific area and thereby extend its working life.
+Rush PCB recommends that designers use a stiffener.
+The suggestion is to relieve the strain on the flex circuit at a specific area.
+Mainly, it is the best way to extend its working life.